- People came to the colonies for different reasons, such as freedom from religious persecution, economic incentives, or being kidnapped and enslaved.

 *48 possible points for vocabulary assignment, and 12 possible points for the quiz.

 Assignment 3: Jamestown Adventure

 In 1606, some 105 adventurers set off from

 Can you do any better than the real Jamestown colonists?
 Click here to begin this adventure by following the instructions set for you.

 * Type your answers in the chart.
 Be sure to add your four pieces of advice for part II as well.
 Place the completed assignment in Mrs. Siegmund's drop box and notify her when you have completed these tasks. * 28 possible points.

-Get a blank map from Mrs. Siegmund, and use these directions for completing the activity.
+Get blank map from Mrs. Siegmund and use these directions for completing this activity.

 Once you have completed your map, turn it in to Mrs. Siegmund to be graded.